nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 Format: `delete INDEX`

 * Deletes the student at the specified `INDEX`.

-* The index must be a valid index number of a student shown in the displayed list.

 Examples:
 * `list` followed by `delete 2` deletes the 2nd student in TAB.